Bowery/website/markdown/DOCUMENTATION.md

 ## Static Assets

 Almost every web application has to handle and serve static assets.
-Bowery overrides the default express static middleware so that whatever folder you mount with:
+Bowery overrides the default express static middleware so that whatever folder you mount with will be served from a special static file server and put behind a CDN in production:

 ```
 app.use(express.static('path/to/folder'))
 ```

-will be served from a special static file server and put behind a CDN in production.
-Stylesheets & scripts will also be gzipped & minified in production.
+Stylesheets and scripts will also be gzipped & minified in production.

 ### Image Uploading
+Handling images is normally a terrible experience.
+Bowery makes uploading and serving images a breeze.

 ```
 app.post('/upload', function (bowery, req, res) {